In the world of employee benefits, health insurance takes the cake for chief necessary evil.

 Some companies put employees on their group plan and cover the bill in its entirety while others arrange discounts for their employees with cell phone companies.
 Either way, the practical application of this one is likely to go a long way with your staff.

-5. Employee Discount Programs (our personal favorite)
+5. Corporate Discounts (our personal favorite)

-Probably the least expensive of the lot, the right program will save your employees hundreds or even thousands of dollars over the year on everyday purchases like dining out and oil-changes as well as on their vacations with theme park tickets, hotels and car rentals.
+Probably the least expensive of the lot, the right employee discount program will save your employees hundreds or even thousands of dollars over the year on everyday purchases like dining out and oil-changes as well as on their vacations with theme park tickets, hotels and car rentals.

 Most leaders and HR professionals have personally felt the crunch and seen the toll financial stress is taking on employee engagement and retention.